jdhenke/celestrium/doc/paper.md

 - **Definitions**, conceptually, provide the *ability* to create a certain type of object.
 - **Instances** - are the *instantiated objects* themselves.

-To make this concrete, consider the GraphModel plugin.
+To make this concrete, consider three plugins which interact with eachother.

+* GraphView is responsible for rendering the graph on the screen and listens for changes to the GraphModel
+* GraphModel contains the underlying node and link objects which describe the currently visualize graph
+* DataProvider listens to the GraphView for certain user actions and when fired, contacts the server and updates the GraphModel with new nodes or links

-The *definition* is the class definition in Coffeescript, but an *instance* is a GraphModel object.
+The *definition* of GraphModel is the class definition in Coffeescript, but an *instance* is a GraphModel object.
-This may seem trivial, but requirejs only provides the definitions, not the instances, which is an issue because plugins almost always need access to the *instance* of another plugin and more specifically, they need access to the *same* instance.
+This may seem trivial, but requirejs only provides the definitions, not the instances, which is an issue because plugins almost always need access to the instance of another plugin and more specifically, they need access to the *same* instance.

-For example, if the GraphView instance was listening to a different GraphModel instance than the DataProvider instance, (which adds nodes and links to it,) the GraphView would never receive that information because it's listening to a completely different object.
+If the GraphView instance was listening to a different GraphModel instance than the DataProvider instance, the GraphView would never receive that information because it's listening to a completely different object.
 This seems to suggest a singleton pattern, where each class automatically creates an instance of itself and attaches it to the class definition.
 However, plugins often need parameters in their constructor that must be specified by the developer somehow i.e. the DOM element in which to house the workspace.
-Thus plugin definitions can't automatically instantiate themselves without providing an entry for custom parameters.
+Thus plugin definitions can't automatically instantiate themselves without providing an entry for custom parameters by the developer.

 Celestrium addresses these needs by separating the entry of parameters and instances of other plugins into these separate places: